wso2/choreo-samples/hello-world/readme.md

 # Responds with the Hello World message 123123
 ## Use case
 When the service is invoked, it returns `Hello World` string.
 This sample can be used to respond with `Hello World` once service invoked.
+New one

 ## Run the sample
 Run the Ballerina project created by the service sample by executing `bal run` from the root.